rocketacademy/bootcamp-docs/algorithms/a.5-data-structures/a.5.4-queues.md

 ![](../../.gitbook/assets/1_axag3gn3s-xjn3dvqw6afw.png)

+## Learning Objectives

+By the end of this lesson, you should:

+* be familiar with queue functionality time and space complexity
+* understand the difference between LIFO and FIFO
+* understand the python queue class example

 ## Introduction

 Queues are similar to stacks except instead of removing elements from the end of a list, we can only remove elements from the front of a list.
 Instead of push and pop operations, queues have "enqueue" and "dequeue" operations respectively.
 Enqueue adds an element to the back of a queue, and dequeue removes an element from the front of a queue.
 Queues are FIFO- First In First Out.